 Michael first got into acting when, at the age of four, he began imitating Ebenezer Scrooge from one of the many iterations of Dickens’ A Christmas Carol.
 He sat in a chair by his grandmother’s fireplace eating his “gruel” and grumbling “Bah humbug!”
 Eventually this love of imitation and play translated into his enrollment children’s acting classes in his native New Jersey.

 In high school, Michael had the pleasure of playing Scrooge, as well as Jesus in Godspell and Danny Zuko in Grease (talk about range!).

-Later, Michael attended Fairleigh Dickinson University where he studied Acting and Communication.
-He graduated Magna Cum Laude and received his B.A. in Theatre Arts and Communication.
-At FDU, Michael balanced two majors and leading roles in mainstage productions.
+Later, Michael attended Fairleigh Dickinson University where he graduated Magna Cum Laude and received his B.A. in Theatre Arts (Acting) and Communication.

-When Michael isn’t acting, directing, writing, or teaching, he is probably enjoying a hearty craft beer and watching reruns of It’s Always Sunny in Philadelphia in the company of his girlfriend, Larissa, and his cat, Arya Stark.
+When Michael isn’t acting, directing, writing, or teaching, he is probably enjoying a hearty craft beer and watching reruns of It’s Always Sunny in Philadelphia with his cat, Arya Stark.